NatLibFi/finna-ui-components/README.md

 Create `.env` file from the provided `.env.example` file.
 Fill in paths for environment variables `THEMES_ROOT` and `THEME_DIRECTORY`.

-_Make sure that paths are relative and not absolute._
+_Make sure that paths are relative, not absolute._

 ### Imports